 From NKAA, Notable Kentucky African Americans Database (main entry)

 Cowan, Alfred C.(born: 1863 - died: 1913) Alfred C. Cowan was a renowned lawyer in New York.
-He was born in 1863 in Monticello, KY, the son of Henrietta Moddell, and Alfred Cowan who may have been white.
+He was born in 1863 in Monticello, KY, the son of Henrietta Moddell and Alfred Cowan, who may have been white.
 Alfred C. Cowan is listed as mulatto in the U.S. Census.
-During the U.S. Civil War, his mother fled with him from Kentucky to Columbus, OH [source: "Alfred C. Cowan," Plaindealer (Topeka, Kansas), 03/22/1901, front page].
-Henrietta Moddell may have been a slave.
-She died when her son was about 10-years-old, and he was placed with his uncle in Springfield, OH.
-Alfred C. Cowan attended Whittenburg College (now Whittenburg University) and he was later a schoolteacher in Logan County, OH, while also studying law.
+During the U.S. Civil War, his mother fled with him from Kentucky to Columbus, OH [source: "Alfred C. Cowan," Plaindealer (Topeka, KS), 3/22/1901, front page].
+Henrietta Moddell may have been enslaved.
+She died when her son was about 10-years-old; he was then placed with his uncle in Springfield, OH.
+He attended Whittenburg College (now Whittenburg University) and later was a schoolteacher in Logan County, OH while also studying law.
 He worked in the office of Amos Wolfe, Esq. from 1884-1885, then moved to Boston and studied law for one year before opening his practice.

-In New York, Alfred C. Cowan became a well-known lawyer in Brooklyn.
-He is sometimes mentioned in connection with his wife, Lutie Lytle, an early African American woman lawyer who did not practice law until after her marriage to Alfred C. Cowan.
+In New York, Cowan became a well-known lawyer in Brooklyn.
+He is sometimes mentioned in connection with his wife, Lutie Lytle, an early African American woman lawyer who did not practice law until after her marriage to Alfred.
 The couple married on January 2, 1901 in Pennsylvania [source: Pennsylvania, County Marriage Records (Ancestry)].